SOBotics/Belisarius/docs/commands.md

 # Commands

-The command list is as follows
+The list of commands is as follows

-    alive           - Test to check if the bot is alive or not. help            - Returns the description of the bot. quota           - Returns the current quota
+    alive           - Test to check if the bot is alive or not. check           - Checks a post, through the API, for potential vandalism (must be either a moderator or a room owner). help            - Returns the description of the bot. quota           - Returns the current quota
     reboot          - Stops and starts the bot (must be either a moderator or a room owner).